AnnyaB/Pathfinder-Sprint/README.md

 Winning the Game
 The player wins by reaching the goal.
 Once the player reaches the goal, a message will appear on the screen saying:

-## arduino
-Copy code
 "Congratulations!
 You've reached home!"

-Customization
+## Customization

-You can modify several aspects of the game:
+You can modify several aspects of the game if you are ready to test your skills:
 Obstacles: Add or remove obstacles in the grid array inside the PathfindingGame class.
 Player Speed: Adjust the ANIMATION_SPEED constant to make the player move faster or slower.
 Animation: The running animation can be customized by adjusting the currentFrame logic in the drawPlayer() method.